dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/net90.md

 In addition to these behaviors, the ThemeMode is also designed to respect the Fluent Theme Dictionary added to the Application or Window.
 AFluent Themes can also be loaded by including the respective Fluent Dictionary.
 If the given application or window is loaded with a given Fluent Dictionary, let's say Light, then the ThemeMode will be synced to Light Mode as well and vice-versa.

-This can be enabled by adding the following to your App.xaml
+This can be enabled by adding the following to your App.xaml:

 ```xml
 <Application.Resources>